sakaal/admin_client_ansible/README.md

         ansible-playbook -K admin_client.yml -i local

+1. Choose a label to identify your configuration database encryption password.
+Using labeled identities allows changing the password when needed.
+A recommended naming practice is to use the simple name of your domain and the date when the password was created, such as `example20180510`, so you can easily distinguish between the old and new passwords.

+1. Create or edit `~/.vault_pass-{vault_id}.txt` replacing `{vault_id}`
+   in the file name with the label of the configuration database encryption password.
+The file must only contain a single line that is the configuration database encryption password.

-1. Create or edit `~/.vault_pass.txt` with the configuration database encryption password as a single line.
-Keep a backup copy of the password in the document safes.
+   Keep a backup copy of the password and label in the document safes.
    Copy the password file for use with sudo:

-        sudo cp ~/.vault_pass.txt /root/.vault_pass.txt
+        sudo cp ~/.vault_pass-{vault_id}.txt /root/.vault_pass-{vault_id}.txt
-        sudo chown root:root /root/.vault_pass.txt
+        sudo chown root:root /root/.vault_pass-{vault_id}.txt
-        sudo chmod 0600 /root/.vault_pass.txt
+        sudo chmod 0600 /root/.vault_pass-{vault_id}.txt

 1. If you have a backup copy of an existing sensitive data image, look up the passphrase in the document safe and restore the backup.